s-du/Launch_station/README.md

 * MicMac (see [Link](https://micmac.ensg.eu/index.php/Accueil))
 * Agisoft Metashape
 * Reality Capture

 The CLI transcription system can be found in the /engine folder.

+### GUI
+A simple GUI is being developed (PyQT5).

+## Installation
+(TBC)

+## Use
+The app is made to propose a simplified experience.
+First the user drops some photos in the dedicated zone (or choose an image folder).
+Then he defines the output of the 3D reconstruction (point cloud, mesh, etc.).

 ### Batch system
 By proposing a batch system, the user can launch several reconstructions in a row.
-The output of the 3D reconstruction can also be defined (point cloud, mesh, etc.)